Eclipse (cigarette)

 Eclipse is an American cigarette brand that was developed and marketed by R.J.
 Reynolds Tobacco.
 It heats the tobacco instead of burning it by using a carbon tip wrapped in glass fibers.
 In 2014 they were still in production, and one of the remaining choices allowed to be smoked in the offices of R.J.
 Reynolds facilities after the company began to restrict traditional smoking in their office facilities.
 They were retested in Wisconsin as "Revo" in 2015.

 History

+According to the Associated Press the product "flopped" and in 2015 a rebranded version called "Revo" was being tested in US regional markets.
+Meanwhile, Eclipse remained in "limited distribution", perhaps mainly on sale in the staff cafe at Reynolds' headquarters.

 Revo is essentially the same as Eclipse, but with a different appearance.
 It primarily heated tobacco instead of burning it.
 The price was close to a premium pack of traditional cigarettes.
 Eclipse continues to be available in limited supply, as of 2014.

 In July 2015 the CEO of Reynolds said they "planned to discontinue its heat-not-burn cigarette Revo, which it began testing in Wisconsin in February.
 She said consumer adoption rates failed to meet expectations."